Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Multilevel extensions and examples

 where

-\end{theorem} \begin{remark} We remark that even when $\theta = \beta/2 = 1$ or $1/2$ we have $\rho^{\theta}(x) \neq \rho(x)$ from Theorem \ref{ThmES}.
-The latter might seem surprising since by \cite[Corollary 9.4]{BGG} we have that the asymptotic fluctuations of $\mathcal L^{t,D}_{f_k}$ are the same as those of $\mathcal L^{t,C}_{f_k}$.
-In \cite[Theorem A.1]{ES} the authors showed that the variables $\{\xi^{\beta}_i\}_{k= 1}^n$ are given by pairings of $\{f_k\}_{k = 1}^n$ with a suitably normalized derivative of the Gaussian field that describes all Wigner matrices \cite{BorW}.
+\end{proposition} \begin{remark} We remark that even when $\theta = \beta/2 = 1$ or $1/2$ we have $\rho^{\theta}(x) \neq \rho(x)$ from Proposition \ref{ThmES}.
+The latter might seem surprising since by \cite[Corollary 9.4]{BGG} we have that the asymptotic fluctuations of $\sum_{i = 1}^N \tilde{f}(\ell_i/N) $ are the same as those of $\sum_{i = 1}^N \tilde{f}(X_i/N) $.
+In \cite[Theorem A.1]{ES} the authors showed that the variable $\xi^{\beta}$ is given by a pairing of $f$ with a suitably normalized derivative of the Gaussian field that describes all Wigner matrices \cite{BorW}.
 We believe that the same is true for $\{\xi^{\theta}_i\}_{k= 1}^n$, but that the limiting Gaussian field is different.
-Thus when restricted to the top level, the two fields are the same, but the full 2D structure is different depending on whether one is dealing with a continuous or a discrete multi-level log gas. \end{remark} \begin{remark} It is worth mentioning that when $\theta = \beta/2 \in[0,1]$ we have that $\rho^{\theta}(x) \leq \rho(x)$ for all $x \in[-2, 2]$.
-Upon setting $y = \sqrt{1-(x/2)^2}$ the latter is equivalent to
+Thus when restricted to the top level, the two fields are the same, but the full 2D structure is different depending on whether one is dealing with a continuous or a discrete multi-level log gas. \end{remark} \begin{remark} As pointed out by one of the referees, one has $\lim_{\theta \rightarrow 0+} \rho^{\theta}(x) = \rho(x)$.
+At this time, we do not have a good explanation as to why this limit transition recovers the continuous covariance from the discrete one, and it would be interesting to see if it holds for more general models. \end{remark} \begin{remark} One can readily check that when $\theta = \beta/2 \in[0,1]$ we have that $\rho^{\theta}(x) \leq \rho(x)$ for all $x \in[-2, 2]$.
+The fact that $\rho^{\theta}(x) \leq \rho(x)$ in particular shows that the variance of $\xi^{\theta}_i$ from Proposition \ref{ThmESUs} is strictly smaller than that of $\xi^{\beta}$ from Proposition \ref{ThmES}.
+It would be nice to get a good physical explanation of why the variance in the discrete model is smaller than that of the continuous one. \end{remark} \begin{proof} We split the proof of the proposition into several steps for clarity. \\

-Let us fix $y \in [0,1]$ and note that $f(y,0) = 0$.
-So to show the above inequality it suffices to show that